-If a property is at risk of being flooded, Tendring District Council will on request from Emergency Services send sandbags.
+If a property is at risk of being flooded, Tendring District Council will on receipt of a reasonable request from Emergency Services endeavour to send sandbags.
 Sandbags will not be provided for the protection of gardens, outbuildings or other structures.
-Where Emergency Services are in attendance and make a request for sandbags, the Council will, if stocks permit, respond.
+Where Emergency Services are in attendance and make a reasonable request for sandbags, the Council will, if stocks permit, respond.